AnalyticsMarch 2026 · 8 min read

 • You can set up GA4 conversion tracking in under 30 minutes using Google Tag Manager - no developer needed, no code edits on your site.

-• In 41% of DACH SMB audits, the conversion event existed in GA4 but was never imported into Google Ads — so smart bidding had zero signal to optimise from.
+• In 41% of DACH SMB audits, the conversion event existed in GA4 but was never imported into Google Ads, so smart bidding had zero signal to optimise from (Growth Junction audit review set, 2020-2026).

 • The fastest verification: submit a real test form and check GA4 DebugView - you should see the conversion event appear within 5 seconds.

-Yes — you can set up GA4 conversion tracking yourself, without touching a single line of code.
-The whole process takes under 30 minutes using Google Tag Manager, which has a point-and-click interface built for non-developers.
-Out of 150+ DACH accounts reviewed between 2020 and 2026, only 23% had conversion tracking correctly configured from day one.
-The rest either had tracking missing entirely, or had it silently broken — most often because a site update had changed a URL or form structure without anyone noticing.
-This guide walks through every step in the order that matters.
+Yes, you can set up GA4 conversion tracking yourself without touching a line of code.
+With Google Tag Manager, the full setup usually takes under 30 minutes.
+This is a core part of any well-run Analytics & Tracking setup.
+Before starting, make sure you have already linked GA4 to Google Ads, because the conversion import only works once that connection is live.
+Across 150+ DACH accounts reviewed between 2020 and 2026, only 23% had conversion tracking correctly configured from day one (Growth Junction audit review set, 2020-2026).
+The rest either had tracking missing entirely or had it silently broken, most often because a site update changed a URL or form structure without anyone noticing.

 Why does GA4 conversion tracking matter so much for Google Ads?

-Every modern Google Ads bidding strategy — Target CPA, Maximise Conversions, Target ROAS — is driven by machine learning.
+Every modern Google Ads bidding strategy, Target CPA, Maximise Conversions, and Target ROAS, is driven by machine learning.
 The algorithm learns which clicks lead to conversions and adjusts bids accordingly.
 If you have no conversion data flowing in, the algorithm has nothing to learn from.
 It is not optimising anything.
 It is guessing.
+If you haven't yet linked GA4 to Google Ads, do that first, because the import step only works once the connection exists.
+Also ensure your GA4 property is set up correctly before proceeding.
+This is exactly why I treat clean tracking as the foundation of every paid-search setup, not as a reporting extra.

 No tracking at allNo signalAlgorithm optimises for clicks only - zero conversion intent